SHAREHOLDER ALERT Bernstein Liebhard LLP Announces A Securities Fraud Class Action Lawsuit Has Been Filed Against Lineage, Inc. (NASDAQ: LINE)

 - Did you lose money in your investment in Lineage, Inc.?

-If you purchased or acquired Lineage common stock, and/or would like to discuss your legal rights and options please visit Lineage, Inc. Shareholder Class Action Lawsuit or contact Investor Relations Manager Peter Allocco at (212) 951-2030 or pallocco@bernlieb.com.
+If you purchased or acquired Lineage common stock, and/or would like to discuss your legal rights and options please visit Lineage, Inc. Shareholder Class Action Lawsuit or contact Joseph R. Seidman, Jr. at (877) 779-1414 or seidman@bernlieb.com.

 According to the Complaint, Defendants made misrepresentations concerning Lineage’s business, historical financial results, and the industry trends purportedly facing the Company at the time of the IPO.